shpaz/openshift-infra-roles/README.md

 * You should change the dictionary located in `group_vars/consul-servers.yml` to your RGW instances, Ansible will load them as consul config
 * Run the command ```bash ansible-playbook playbooks/consul.yml -i hosts --extra-vars "registry_username= registry_password="```

 This will create a three-node Consul cluster, and will serve the UI in port 80.
+To access your S3 service, use the following url - http://s3.service.dc1.domain1 for example.